 Dr. Jennifer Foster is an Assistant Professor in Counselor Education and Counseling Psychology at Western Michigan University.
 She previously worked as a licensed counselor and taught in the state of Florida.
 Her dissertation, An Analysis of Trauma Narratives: Perceptions of Children on the Experience of Sexual Abuse, received an Outstanding Dissertation Award.
 She serves as an editorial board member for the journal Counseling and Values, and is an active member of several professional counseling organizations.

 Christine Berro retired as the Director of the Portage District Library.
-She led the process that took the library from a city department to an independent governmental agency with an elected board and was also President of the Michigan Library Association and the Chair of the Modern Language Association (MLA) Legislative Committee.
-She has served on multiple non-profit boards including Portage Community Center, Portage Senior Center, Society for History and Racial Equity and Portage Public Schools Curriculum Committee and Strategic Planning Committee.
+She led the process that took the library from a city department to an independent governmental agency with an elected board and was President of the Michigan Library Association and the Chair of the MLA Legislative Committee.
+She has served on multiple non -profit boards including Portage Community Center, Portage Senior Center, Society for History and Racial Equity and Portage Public Schools Curriculum Committee and Strategic Planning Committee.

 Hearing Officer, Retired

 Karl Beysiegel retired after 38 years with the 37th Circuit Court – Family Division, where he worked with adolescents and families referred to the Court for delinquency and neglect matters.
 After retirement, Karl volunteered with the American Red Cross in local disaster aid teams and national deployment.
 He has a Master’s degree in Agency Counseling and a Master’s of Public Administration degree, both from Western Michigan University.

 Dean Birkmeier is an Engineering Leader.
 He has degrees in Engineering and Business Administration.
 He is passionate about building team, training and developing individuals.

 Mollie Peterson has spent over 20 years using her life and career experiences advocating, supporting and empowering families and client’s who are dealing with daily traumatic situations and generational family patterns.